-Every volunteer at Literacy Partners helps us do more to help our students learn English, improve their reading and writing skills, and prepare for the high school equivalency test.
+Every volunteer at Literacy Partners helps us do more to help our students improve their English skills.

 Here’s how you can help: